-Table 7.11 Short Run Production Function for Typing
+TABLE 7.11 Short Run Production Function forTyping

 In the short run, the only variable factor is labor so the only way the firm can produce more output is by hiring additional workers.
 What could the second worker do?
 What can they contribute to the firm?
 Perhaps they can answer the phone, which is a major impediment to completing the typing assignment.
 What about a third worker?
-Perhaps he or she could bring coffee to the first two workers.
+Perhaps the third worker could bring coffee to the first two workers.
 You can see both total product and marginal product for the firm above.
-Now here's something to think about: At what point (e.g. after how many workers) does diminishing marginal productivity kick in, and more importantly, why?
+Now here's something to think about: At what point (e.g., after how many workers) does diminishing marginal productivity kick in, and more importantly, why?